mikhailsirenko/python-101/README.md

 # Python 101 or How to start talking to a snake in 3 hours?

+## Background
+Learning programming is rather challenging.
+There are so many programming languages, so many frameworks, so many libraries, so many IDEs, so many concepts, so many things to learn.
+It is easy to get lost in the sea of information :shrug:.

+What is the way out?
+The answer is simple: **start with Python**.
+Python is a general-purpose programming language that is becoming more and more popular in the data science community.
+It is easy to learn, it is **free**, it is open-source, it is cross-platform, it is powerful, it is flexible, it is fun.

+One of the core advantages of Python is that it has a **huge community**.
+This means that there are a lot of resources available online.
+You can find a lot of tutorials, courses, books, and videos.
+Besides that, it has a great collection of **packages** for data science and machine learning.
+For example, **Pandas** is a library for data manipulation and analysis.
+It provides high-performance, easy-to-use data structures and data analysis tools. **scikit-learn** is a library for machine learning in Python.
+It has a wide range of supervised and unsupervised learning algorithms via a consistent interface in Python.

 ## What topics are we going to cover?
 1. What is Python, and what can it do?
 2. How to program in Python?